Lucschm/Card-Game-Display-Module/README.md

 # Card-Game-Display-Module

-Display module for a single card for any card game that you can play with the Bavarian Schafkopf deck
+Shuffels a bavarian Schafkopf deck and shows a single card when a button is pressed.
+When the fourth king is drawn, the game is over.